xenrelle/Xens-BD-Dump/plugins/OnlineFriendCounter/README.md

 ## How to Install

 Download the `OnlineFriendCounter.plugin.js` file and place it into your BetterDiscord plugins folder.
 Afterwards, turn the plugin on, and you should now see how many of your friends are online under the home button.

+## Known Bugs

+When switching channels, the counter will temporarily get removed, but will appear again shortly.